-Market risk

-The risk that our capital or earnings profile is affected by adverse market rates, in particular interest rates and credit spreads.
+Market risk - The risk that our capital or earnings profile is affected by adverse market rates, in particular interest rates and credit spreads in the banking business, and credit spreads in the Group's defined benefit (DB) pension schemes.

-- Structural hedge programmes implemented to manage liability margins and margin compression. - Equity and credit spread risks are closely monitored and, where appropriate, asset and liability matching is undertaken.
+- Structural hedge programmes implemented to manage liability margins and margin compression. - Equity and credit spread risks are closely monitored and, where appropriate, asset and liability matching is undertaken. - The Group's DB pension schemes have increased their credit allocation and hedged against nominal rate and inflation movements.

-Model risk

-The risk of financial loss, regulatory censure, reputational damage or customer detriment, as a result of deficiencies in the development, application and ongoing operation of financial models and rating systems.
+Model risk - The risk of financial loss, regulatory censure, reputational damage or customer detriment, as a result of deficiencies in the development, application and ongoing operation of financial models and rating systems.